PecholaL/ConTuner-demo/index.md

 <p align="center">Figure.2 The architecture of the functional digestive metabolic network.</p> -->

 ## Singing Audio Samples
 There are four models in total: [1] GTMel, amateur (A) and [2] professional (P) version, where we first convert ground truth audio into mel-spectrograms, and then convert the mel-spectrograms back to audio according via the vocoder.
-[3] w/o Expressiveness Enhancer, we first use the MIDI of the original singer, spectral envelope of amateur singing to predict our pitch curve.
-And then the predicted pitch curve, the spectral envelope of the amateur singing voice, and the aperiodic parameter of the amateur singing voice are used to synthesize the audio through the World Vocoder.
+[3] *w/o* Expressiveness Enhancer, remove expressive enhancer from ConTuner, which means that *pitch predictor* takes part in the beautifying.
 [4] ConTuner, the model proposed.

 *All four models have a slight electrical sound because of our vocoder Griffin-Lim.
 Please pay more attention to the pitch and expressiveness of songs.*